 Once you’ve sent your newsletter, it’s out there!
 It always pays to test, make sure each link is going to the right URL and keep your eyes peeled for typos!

 Thanks for reading!
 I hereby end my tips.
 Did I miss anything?
-Leave me a comment to let me know or drop us an email at email@example.com
+Contact us to let us know what you'd add.

 Jazzing up your newsletter should definitely be a priority so book a free call with us if you need some magic injected into it!
 We’ll give you actionable tips to get your newsletter the attention it deserves.